 What’s the deal with those big-bottomed ants?
 The chef crushes the shells of ants from the Santander region to make a crunchy, nutty coating.
 Then the ants’ bottoms (like tiny snail shells) are placed as garnish on the side of the dish.

-How the menus work: Restaurante Leo has both a seasonal and a classic tasting menu, each around 13 courses, or diners can opt for à la carte.
+How the menus work: Leo has both a seasonal and a classic tasting menu, each around 13 courses, or diners can opt for à la carte.
+The most recent concept, called Ciclo-Bioma, focuses on Colombian ecosystems, exploring the ways new species can be used in the kitchen.
 Those not wanting to sample the extensive wine menu can go for the non-alcoholic drinks pairing, which includes refreshing options like corozo berry juice or a corn drink.